NithinKalidas/Appian/Integrations and Web API.md

 ## 12. How do you create a OAuth service account?

-## 13.What is the difference between SAML and LDAP?
+## 13. What is the difference between SAML and LDAP?

 ## 14. What is difference between REST API vs SOAP API?